 MAS can be categorized based on their traits, such as goals, cooperative or competitive nature, and homogeneity or heterogeneity.
 Homogeneous MAS shares the same capabilities, objectives, and actions, while heterogeneous MAS exhibits various capacities, objectives, and actions, making coordination more difficult.

 Competitive MAS involves agents fighting against each other to achieve individual goals, while cooperative MAS involves individuals working together to achieve a shared goal.
-Agent-based modeling, game theory, and machine learning are some approaches MAS can be applied to.
+Agent-based modeling, game theory, and machine learning are some approaches to MAS that can be applied.
 Game theory studies strategic interactions between agents, while machine learning trains agents to increase their decision-making capacity.

 Development Cost